shaifulcse/GreenBundle-Data-Code/README.md

   b) apks:

-    This directory contains some of the sample apks of the selected versions of the real-world apps.
-This is for quick
+    This directory contains some of the sample apks of the selected versions of the benchmark and real-world apps.
-    demonstraton in case building those apps from the source code is difficult (e.g., no Android Studio or similar tools are already installed).
-The benchmark app has only one version, because one can set the type of version (noBundling, Bundling, Dropping and other parameters at run-time).
+    This is for quick demonstraton in case building those apps from the source code is difficult (e.g., no Android Studio or similar tools are already installed).
+The benchmark app has only one version, because one can set the type of version at run-time (noBundling, Bundling, Dropping and other parameters such as bundling/dropping waiting time).